 What is your credit history?

-This information relates to things such as late credit card payments, late loan repayments, loan defaults, credit application refusals, CCJs (County Court Judgments) and bankruptcies.
+This information relates to things such as late credit card payments, late loan repayments, loan defaults, credit application refusals, CCJs (County Court Judgments) and bankruptcies etc.

 The companies that store and manage these database services supply the information they collate to organisations that wish to use it.

-Companies may use these services to try and ascertain your overall creditworthiness, particularly if you are in the process of applying for a loan, car finance, a mortgage, a new credit card, a new store account or anything else that you may be at risk of defaulting on.
+Companies may use these services to try and ascertain your overall creditworthiness, such as if you are in the process of applying for a loan, car finance, a mortgage, a new credit card, a new store account and many other such circumstances.

-The process is typically known as ‘credit referencing’ or ‘credit scoring’.
+This process is typically called a ‘credit reference’ or ‘credit scoring’.

-Contrary to what you may believe, having one or two problems in your credit history file does not necessarily mean that you will fail to get the loan amount you are applying for.
+Contrary to what you may believe, having some forms of problem on your history records does not necessarily mean that you will fail to get the facility you are applying for.

 The interpretation of your credit history is based upon complicated statistics and weighting factors.
-Different facility or loan providers may view the statistics differently, depending upon their individual company policies and outlook.
+Different facility or loan providers may read the statistics differently, depending upon their individual company policies and view of life.